joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

 It's important to understand how the shell actually processes wildcards.
 Under the hood, whenever it sees part of a command with `*` or `?`, it will replace that with a list of valid paths matching that command.
-So, when we typed `rm junk03.txt`, the shell converted it to this command:
+So, when we typed `rm junk*.txt`, the shell converted it to this command:

     rm junk1.txt junk2.txt junk03.txt